f5devcentral/f5-agility-labs-threat-stack/docs/class1/App_Infra_Protect.rst

 AWS EC2 Inventory
 ^^^^^^^^^^^^^^^
 With an Amazon Web Service (AWS) profile integration, the user can see exactly what instances are protected and which are not.
-The Threat Stack Cloud Security PlatformⓇ (CSP) will always reflect the current state of your infrastructure through continuous scans for instance creation or termination, etc.
+The Application Infrastructure ProtectionⓇ (AIP) will always reflect the current state of your infrastructure through continuous scans for instance creation or termination, etc.
 .. image:: _static/_ServerPages_AllEC2.gif

 .. attention::
- **Challenge 2** - *How To Review A Threat Stack Environment*
+ **Challenge 2** - *How To Review A Application Infrastructure Protection (AIP) Environment*

  Using the information acquired above, start developing context on the infrastructure by reviewing the **Servers** page.